Do you ever wonder how some businesses can produce a constant stream of new content from their websites — almost like magic?

 - Adobe Spark

-We highly recommend Adobe Spark for marketers who want an intuitive designing experience.
-The adjustments and design elements are very easy to play around with, and you don’t need prior graphic design experience to create beautiful slides.
+We highly recommend Adobe Spark for brands who want an intuitive designing experience.
+The adjustments and design elements are effortless to play around with, and you don’t need prior graphic design experience to create beautiful slides.

-Before you start complaining that you don’t have the skills or manpower to create a professional-looking infographic, pause for a moment.
+Before you start complaining that you don’t have the skills or workforce to create a professional-looking infographic, pause for a moment.

 There are plenty of online tools like Canva or Venngage that can help you with almost all of your graphics-creation needs.

 - Focus on a single topic or issue.

 - Keep it in a convenient size (600 pixels wide is good)